 History of Construction: Construction began in 1942, was suspended during World War II, and resumed in May 1946.
 Closure of the embankment was completed in June 1949.
 The project became fully operational when the last of four generators started producing commercial power in September 1953.

-Hydrologic Data: Estimated peak discharge and volume for the flood of May 7 to June 1, 1943, (with Grand Lake O' the Cherokees in operation) were 400,000 cfs and 5,918,000 acre-feet, respectively.
+Hydrologic Data: Estimated peak discharge and volume for the flood of May 7 to June 1, 1943, (with Grand Lake O' the Cherokees only in operation), were 400,000 cfs and 5,918,000 acre-feet, respectively.
 Total runoff from the drainage area above the dam site was 8.88 inches.